Radcliffe Science Library

 The Radcliffe Science Library (RSL) is the main teaching and research science library at the University of Oxford in Oxford, England.
 Being officially part of the Bodleian Libraries, the library holds the Legal Deposit material for the sciences and is thus entitled to receive a copy of all British scientific publications.

-In December 2018 it was announced that the premises would be used as the basis of a new non-residential graduate college of the university, Reuben College, alongside thelibrary.
-The library closed for refurbishment in December 2019 and will reopen for October 2023.
-RSL library stock and services are now being provided temporarily at the Vere Harmsworth Library in the Rothermere American Institute.
+Since 2023 the library has shared its buildings with Reuben College.

 History

+The physician John Radcliffe died in 1714, leaving money in his will to establish the Radcliffe Observatory, the Radcliffe Infirmary and the Radcliffe Library, which was intended to contain "modern books in all faculties and languages, not in the Bodleian Library".
+The library's building on a site south of the Bodleian Library was completed in 1749 and is now known as the Radcliffe Camera.

 The scientific books housed in the Radcliffe Camera were transferred to the Oxford University Museum of Natural History in 1861.
-On land next to the museum (on the corner of Parks Road and South Parks Road) a new library building opened in 1901, the Radcliffe Library.
-Like a number of other buildings in Oxford, the library was named after John Radcliffe, a major benefactor of the university.
+A new Radcliffe Library building opened in 1901, on land next to the museum (on the corner of Parks Road and South Parks Road).

 In 1927, the library lost its independence, for financial efficiency becoming part of the Bodleian Library.
 The library took on its current name, the Radcliffe Science Library, and gained the right as a legal deposit library to receive a copy of all new British scientific publications.

-The library has doors with relief wood carvings by Don Potter, undertaken while he was studying with the sculptor Eric Gill.
+The building has doors with relief wood carvings by Don Potter, undertaken while he was studying with the sculptor Eric Gill.

 With the construction of a basement in the 1970s, part of the building was used to form The Hooke Library, a (separate) science lending library for undergraduates, which was named after Robert Hooke, a scientist who worked in Oxford.
 The Hooke Library housed its collection in the ground floor of the Abbot's Kitchen which was originally part of the University Museum and on the staircase at the eastern end of the Jackson Wing of the RSL.
 The area which housed the Hooke Library collection became part of the RSL, with the ground floor of the Abbot's Kitchen transformed into a refreshment area and a training room.

 Until 2007, the library was a reference library rather than a lending library.
 During 2007 the building and collection of the Hooke Library was integrated into the RSL.

+In December 2018 it was announced that the premises would be used as the basis of a new non-residential graduate college of the university, Reuben College, alongside the library.
+The library closed for refurbishment in December 2019 and reopened in October 2023.